-Time and Place: Tuesday, June 8, 10:00 am in the Great Hall at The Cooper Union, 7 East 7th Street at Third Avenue.
+Time and Place: Monday, June 5, 10 am in the Great Hall at The Cooper Union, 7 East 7th Street at Third Avenue

-The City University of New York Graduate Center announces the following public events to be held during the month of April.
-Programs be held at The Graduate Center, 365 Fifth Avenue at 34th Street.
-For further general public information, call the Office of Continuing Education and Public Programs at (212) 817-8215.
-Read more
+The City University of New York Graduate Center announces the following public programs to be held during the month of April at The Graduate Center, 365 Fifth Avenue at 34th Street.